Workers’ Compensation Lawyer in Jackson, NJ

 Talk To One of Our Workers' Compensation Lawyers Now

-The Law Office of Stan Gregory helps injured workers across Ocean County pursue the benefits New Jersey law provides, with more than 30 years of experience handling disputed workers’ comp claims.
+The Law Office of Stan Gregory represents injured workers across Jackson and the wider Ocean County area, with more than 30 years handling disputed workers’ comp claims before the New Jersey Division of Workers’ Compensation.

 "Stan Gregory and his team went above and beyond my expectations.
 He kept me informed and was always in touch with me. " Cory K.